magento/merchdocs/src/magento-payments/onboarding-payments.md

 ### Obtain API credentials

 To consume a Magento SaaS service you must use your Magento instance's API keys, which are created and managed in your [My Account dashboard](https://account.magento.com/customer/account/login).
-Two different API key pairs can be created for a Magento account---one for Sandbox and one for Production (live payments)---though only one can be actively used at a time.
+Two different API key pairs can be created for a Magento account---one for Sandbox and one for Production (live payments)---though only one pair can be actively used at a time.

 {:.bs-callout-info}
 Need help accessing your My Account dashboard?
 Check out our [Create a Magento account topic]({% link magento/magento-account-create.md %}).